Marc-shebaby/WeGoJim/README.md

 # WeGoJim
+ Join your gym community by signing up.
+Dont miss the fun with your daily workouts!
 # Gym Community
-- An platform that connects gym users together.
+- A platform that connects gym users together.
 - Share your daily workouts and stay updated with your gym buddies.
 - Amazing experience.
 # Images